Jxk0be/Jake-Shoffner-SWE-Student/README.md

 ## Description

 This project took a lot of inspiration from the first iteration of my website.
-Some of the main differences include: using React Router instead of a SPA, data management through JSON instead of hard-coded data, and a major style overhaul with some small CSS animations.
+Some of the main differences include: using React Router instead of a making it one long page, data management through JSON instead of hard-coded text, and a major style overhaul with some small CSS animations.

 ## Getting Started